getgrav/grav-learn/pages/02.content/02.headers/docs.md

     - '/can-be-any-valid-slug'
 ```

-With Grav **0.9.30** you can now provide a **default route** that overrides the standard route structure as defined by the folder structure.
+You can now provide a **default route** that overrides the standard route structure as defined by the folder structure.

 You can also specify a specific **canonical route** that can be used in themes to output a canonical link: